 Students participate in JLWB during their Junior year of high school.
 Applications to the JLWB program must be completed during the Sophomore year and are subject to our Selection Process.
 Any sophomore in good academic standing from public, parochial, charter, and/or private schools in Northeast Pennsylvania may apply (with permission from their school Guidance Office and Administration).

-For more information about JLWB, please contact Jessica Cronauer at (570) 270-5323, or inquire in your school’s guidance office.
+If you’re interested in becoming a member of the JLWB class, please download the application here, download the student assessment here, contact Jessica Cronauer at (570) 270-5323, or inquire in your school’s guidance office.